 This beach/park combo is one of the top-rated free places to go in chicago to cool off during the summer season.
 Plus, it offers excellent views of the city skyline.

 Wednesday through Friday, visitors can take a free brewery tour at Revolution.
-First-come, first-served basis.
+Please note this is one of the few first-come, first-served Chicago free things to do

-Looking for things to do in Chicago for free with a historical perspective?
+Looking for the best free things to do in Chicago with a historical perspective?
 Then we recommend visiting Hull House.
 Once a settlement house, it is now a memorial to Jane Addams, the first American woman to receive the Nobel Peace Prize.
 She created innovative programs for immigrants.
 As a result, she improved their lives and started an initiative that is still thriving today.

 City Gallery in the Historic Water Tower